gilbertoamarcon/swarm/README.md

 # swarm
+Radii-Manipulation Branch
+This branch is an experimental addition to the C++ Swarm Simulator.
+The hypothesis is giving the ability to manipulate the coordination radii of the swarm to the leaders gives them greater control over the swarm.
+Radii manipulation is achieved by adding swarm repulsion orientation and attraction radii as MLP outputs.

 Fast Swarm simulator.
 C++ and OpenGL for speed.
 Simulation is simple for learning purposes.
 Code has been kept simple and minimal.
 There is a simple (Bounding box based) collision detector.
 No fancy external libraries other than OpenGL.
 Build is done with the one-liner build script.